alexandrakapa/Image_and_Video_analysis/README.md

 * [Kaparou Alexandra](https://github.com/alexandrakapa)

-They were graded with 10/10
+The projects were graded with 10/10